Save 20% on a Brooklyn Bedding mattress with this code: sleepfoundation20

 Brooklyn Bedding Shipping Policies

 Brooklyn Bedding mattresses ship for free to the contiguous U.S. via FedEx Ground, with an extra fee for customers in Hawaii, Alaska, and Canada.
-Mattresses are shipped as a bed-in-a-box and usually arrive within 3 to 5 business days.
+Beds are shipped as a mattress-in-a-box and usually arrive within 3 to 5 business days.
 Brooklyn Bedding does not offer White Glove delivery.

 Purple Shipping Policies